Cleveland Dissolution of Marriage Lawyer

 A no-fault dissolution of marriage is a form of uncontested divorce.
 When a divorce is uncontested, both spouses agree on all matters relating to the ending of their marriage, including property division, debt division, spousal support, child support, custody, and visitation.
 On the other hand, a contested divorce is one where the parties can’t reach an agreement on all divorce-related matters and must ask a Cleveland domestic relations court to decide on their behalf.

-As an alternative to a divorce or dissolution, in a legal separation, a couple remains married but lives separately.
+In a legal separation, a couple remains married but lives separately as an alternative to a divorce or dissolution.
 It does not legally end the marriage as a divorce or dissolution does.
-Still, it allows the courts to issue an order that addresses matters, such as asset and debt division, spousal support, child custody, child support, and parenting time.
-The steps of the process are very similar to a divorce, and both parties must adhere to the court’s orders.
+Still, it allows the courts to issue an order that addresses asset and debt division, spousal support, child custody, child support, and parenting time.
+The process steps are very similar to a divorce, and both parties must adhere to the court’s orders.

 Couples may choose to seek a legal separation when: